5 Functions of OSHA

 Publishes Research and Data on Workplace Safety

-OSHA is a part of the Department of Labor, which publishes, through the Bureau of Labor Statistics, information on injuries, illnesses, and fatalities related to the workplace.
+Another role of OSHA is that it is a part of the Department of Labor, which publishes, through the Bureau of Labor Statistics, information on injuries, illnesses, and fatalities related to the workplace.
 They also make available data on the workplace standards that are most often violated as well as on workplace fatalities.

 Issues Hazard Alerts That Help Employers Keep Workers Safe

-OSHA also issues hazard alerts to employers to let them know of potential dangers and to inform them of ways they can help workers to avoid such dangers.
+What is another function of OSHA?
+An OSHA function is that it also issues hazard alerts to employers to let them know of potential dangers and to inform them of ways they can help workers to avoid such dangers.
 An example of a recent hazard alert is information on risks for workers who are doing “manual tank gauging and sampling” at sites for oil and gas extraction.

 Provides Training and Education

-OSHA’s scope is wide because their goal is big: to ensure better workplace safety for American workers in a wide range of jobs.
-Learning more about the Occupational Safety and Health Administration can help you to understand your workplace rights.
+Hopefully now you can answer the question, “What is the role of OSHA?”
+OSHA roles and scope are wide because their goal is big: to ensure better workplace safety for American workers in a wide range of jobs.
+The government recognized hazards, and therefore a need for, enforcing standards for safe and healthful working conditions in the American public sector.
+Learning more about the Occupational Safety and Health Administration can help you to understand your workplace rights, now that you know the purpose of OSHA.